Golang String Contains Exposed: PRO Tips and Tricks

 Best Practices:

-• Remember the behavior with empty strings; any string will always contain an empty substring.
+• Remember the behavior with empty strings; an empty string will always contain any string as its substring.

-• Avoid using it for regular expression checks; the regexp package is the right choice for that.
+• Avoid using it for regular expression checks; The right choice would be regexp package.

 Can't find what you're searching for?
 Let us assist you.